 - Abundant, clear and wet secretions for the next three to four days — the period before and during ovulation

-- No noticeable cervical secretions until three to four days after your next period ends
+- No noticeable cervical secretions for 11 to 14 days until your next period begins

 Although the specific length of these phases may vary, contact your health care provider if your cervical secretions don't follow this general pattern.
 You may have an infection that requires medical attention.